By Philip Eade

 George Ponderevo, a student of science, is enlisted to help with the promotion of Tono-Bungay.
 Tono-Bungay is a harmful stimulant disguised as a miraculous cure-all, the creation of his ambitious uncle Edward.
 As the tonic prospers, George experiences a swift rise in social status, elevating him to riches and opportunities that he had never imagined, nor indeed desired.
 Meanwhile, George ricochets romantically between his unsuccessful marriage to Marion, his affair with the liberated Effie and his doomed relationship with the Hon.
 Beatrice Normandy, a childhood friend.
 But the Tono-Bungay empire eventually over-extends itself and George must try to prop up his uncle's finances by stealing the radioactive compound 'quap' from an island near Africa...

 By John Clute

-For nearly 40 years John Clute has been reviewing science fiction and fantasy.
+For more than 50 years John Clute has been reviewing science fiction and fantasy.
 Strokes is a collection of reviews from a wide variety of sources - including Interzone, the New York Review of Science Fiction, and Science Fiction Weekly - about the most significant literatures of the twenty-first century: science fiction, fantasy and horror: the literatures Clute argues should be recognized as the central modes of fantastika in our times.
 It covers the period between 1966 and 1986.

 Look at the Evidence